Prasad Kavuri

 Adaptive AI Governance

-Modern enterprise AI governance is moving from static review to runtime control.
+The rise of autonomous, multi-agent AI systems expands the enterprise threat model beyond prompt-level controls, requiring continuous runtime governance, policy enforcement, execution monitoring, and auditability.
 This platform classifies every request's risk tier before a model is selected, and routes standard, security-sensitive, regulated, and blocked requests differently — live, not as a policy document.

 Where this sits